purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continous-deployment/infra-as-code.md

 }
 ```

-Finally extend the `index.ts` and add the folloowing to the end.
-This will call the database fuction and also create our deployment.
+Finally extend the `index.ts` and add the following to the end.
+This will call the database function and also create our deployment.

 ```typescript
 setupDatabase(applicationNameSpace, cloudnativePg)